kristiansyrjanen/billystat/README.md

 ![Alt Text](https://i.imgur.com/k3sXNi0.gif)

 Is text flashing before your eyes?
 Great!
 Do you see lots of -nan?
 Maybe not great, who knows at this point.
 This is what we are trying to find out.
-At the moment of writing, we  believe that some nans are tolerable, but you should start seeing less and less the longe$
+At the moment of writing, we  believe that some nans are tolerable, but you should start seeing less and less the longer you iterate.

 If you run into CUDA memory errors, try editing the **yolo-obj.cfg** file.
 Worst case scenario, edit subdivions and batch to 64.
 You can also try editing the image dimensions, however keep in mind that they **must** be divisible by 32.
-Make a note of the original valu$
+Make a note of the original value in case you need to revert changes.

 On an Nvidia GPU, you can open Nvidia X Server Settings to monitor GPU processor usage, as well as memory usage.
 It seems to be normal for the GPU usage % to jump around when training with Tiny cfg.